nathansmith117/arudino_class/MotorController/README.md

 # MotorController class

 #### void setPin(int pin);
-Sets the pwd pin used by the controller.
+Sets the pwm pin used by the controller.

 #### int getPin();
-Returns the current pwd pin.
+Returns the current pwm pin.

 #### void setPower(double power);
 Sets the percent power output.